sait-wbdv/fall-2021/src/courses/cpnt260/day09.md

 - Transition syntax example: `transition: background-color 0.5s ease-in-out;
 - [Mdn docs](https://developer.mozilla.org/en-US/docs/Web/CSS/transition)
 - Generally better to use than keyframes as they are more performant, but they are also a bit simpler.
-Note that if you wanted to use a `cubic-bezier(0)`, you would replace `ease-in-out` with it.
+Note that if you wanted to use a `cubic-bezier()`, you would replace `ease-in-out` with it.

 ---